junxit/us-congress-bills-115/metadata.md

 - 2017-02-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H987)
 - 2017-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H987)
 - 2017-02-07 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2017-06-20 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-114.
+- 2017-06-20 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-114.
+- 2017-06-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 151.